vasil-sarandev/Knowledge-base/topics/backend-software-engineering/extras/databases/normalization.md

 #### 2NF (Second Normal Form)

-Builds on 1NF by We need to remove redundant data from a table that is being applied to multiple rows. and placing them in separate tables.
+Builds on 1NF by ensuring that we remove redundant data from a table that is being applied to multiple rows by placing them in separate tables.
 It requires all non-key attributes to be fully functional on the primary key.

 Example Violation:
 ![2nf-violation](2nf-violation.png)